Some things about

 Around this year I started making dubwise mixtapes as Dieb in Dub, the predecessor of Dub Flash.

 In late 1997 I taught myself HTML 1.0 and in May 1998, the original Dub Flash website went online.
 It is (and will forever be) the first website in the history of the internet that was about Dub music.
 Later this year, the first known name of the reggae scene found me through my site and got in touch: Jah Warrior.
 He offered me some ideas for my website and I listened.
+Soon after, I got in touch with Dubcreator.

 In 2003, I partied the 5th Dub Flash anniversary.
-I made a big winning competition and got musical donations [photo] from various supportive people.
+I organised a winning competition and got musical donations [photo] from various supportive people.
 From Dubcreator came a special present: a song produced for me.
 The name (what a surprise): Dub Flash.
 He said that I can release it if I want.
 And that's how later this year, my record label saw the light of day.
 Yes, it was as simple as that.

 When the label business kicked off, I immediately got contacted by various other labels, artists and distributors and I eventually realised that due to the lack of specialised webshops for this music genre, I have to make my own one if I want to sell my records.
 I therefore opened the Outer Space Dub XPress (even though this name was only retroconnected at some point).
 I also started as a small distributor and made cool deals with people from all continents (is the Antarktis an own continent?
 Then not all.)
 The shop and distribution grew bigger and bigger every year.

 What was missing so far was my own sound system and there was no chance for me to get my own one.
 Lack of money, space and knowledge were the main reasons.
-In 2005 (yes, four years earlier, it's not a typo) I met selector Dub Pipe, a very friendly man from Cologne who played selections which suited my taste more than any other DJ I have ever heard.
+In 2005 (yes, four years earlier, it's not a typo) I met selector Dub Pipe, a friendly man from Cologne who played selections which suited my taste more than any other DJ I have ever heard.
 It was just natural that we would team up.
 In 2009, Dub Pipe finally completed his sound system.
 For reasons I don't remember the name MoonBass Hi+Fi was chosen.
 A great name for sure.
 Our crew was called Boba Fat Warriors (or something something dark side).
 Apart from Sound Padawan Dub Rogue (I) and High Moff Dub Pipe, there were Operator Count UppE and Comic Relief Dub Wing Pilot BenJahJahmin Binks (I'm not 100% sure about these crazy names anymore).

 Even though it got quiet around the name Dub Flash I was still active as part of MoonBass Hi+Fi.
 We hosted several bassweight Dub parties in Berlin with international guests like Dubateers, Charlie P., Paul Fox, Imperial Sound's Dan-I, Mellow Vibes, Intergalaktik Sound or Trulaikes.